Statistically Valid Post-Deployment Monitoring Should Be Standard for AI-Based Digital Health: Framing Post-Deployment Monitoring as Hypothesis Testing

 \paragraph{(II) \secModelPerformance{}} Another important objective is to detect the performance degradation of the AI model after deployment.
 Given a user-specified performance evaluation function $g$ (e.g., classification accuracy), we compare the model's performance over the data distributions at $t_0$ and $t_1$.
 We use this test to detect performance degradation as detailed in Section~\ref{sec:performance_degradation}.
 Given $\tau>0$, a user-defined threshold for acceptable performance degradation \footnote{The threshold is set based on application-specific considerations that reflect what constitutes a clinically-meaningful drop in performance.}, the corresponding hypotheses are:

 In both cases, we compute a test statistic $T(\mathcal{D}_{t_0}, \mathcal{D}_{t_1})$ and compare it to a critical value $c$ to determine whether the observed difference is statistically significant:

-Table~\ref{tab:test_stats_measures} summarizes candidate test statistics (both parametric and non-parametric) for these two-sample testing problems, along with trade-offs in assumptions and statistical power.
-We refer readers to Appendix~\ref{sec:hypothesis_evaluation} for the rationale and implementation details of these test statistics.
+Table~\ref{tab:test_stats_measures} summarizes candidate two-sample test statistics—parametric and non-parametric—and the associated assumptions and power trade-offs.
+Appendix~\ref{sec:chosing_a_test_heuristic} outlines our test-selection rationale, and Appendices~\ref{sec:parametric} and \ref{sec:non-parametric} describe the parametric and non-parametric tests, respectively.

 One of the initial challenges in post-deployment monitoring is to detect data-only distributional changes between the pre- and post-deployment time points, denoted $t_0$ and $t_1$.
-We distinguish between two primary types of data shift: \emph{covariate shift}, where the distribution of inputs changes while the input-output relationship remains fixed, and \emph{concept drift}, where the conditional relationship between inputs and outputs changes, while the input distribution remains fixed \cite{morenoTorresUnifyingViewDataset2012}.
-Figure~\ref{fig:main_figure_combined} (a) and (b) illustrate a simple example of covariate shift and data drift.
-In the following subsections, we formally define each type of shift and formulate hypothesis tests to detect them.
+We distinguish between three types of data shift: \emph{covariate shift}, where the distribution of inputs changes while the input-output relationship remains fixed, \emph{label shift}, where the marginal distribution of outputs changes while the distribution of inputs given outputs remains fixed; and \emph{concept drift}, where the conditional relationship between inputs and outputs changes, while the input distribution remains fixed \cite{morenoTorresUnifyingViewDataset2012}.
+Figure~\ref{fig:main_figure_combined} (a), (b), and (c) illustrate a simple example of covariate shift, label shift, and concept drift.
+In the following subsections, we define covariate shift and concept drift and develop hypothesis tests to detect them.
+We defer label shift to Appendix~\ref{app:label_shift}, since its testing procedure is analogous to the covariate shift test.